 Lisa Prince Fishler

-Lisa, our fearless founder, has always shared her life with a colorful collection of animal friends.
-An artist, professional photographer and tireless advocate for all living things, HeARTs Speak is the embodiment of all she believes in.
+Lisa has always shared her life with a colorful collection of animal friends.
+An artist, professional photographer, and tireless advocate for all living things, HeARTs Speak is the embodiment of all she believes in.
 Lisa feels passion is the spark that can ignite change, and she strives to create a work culture that always considers and acts on this.
 She can also rebuild a carburetor, so if your shelter vehicles need any work, she might be able to help with that, too.

 Director of Operations

-Caitlin is HeARTs Speak’s Director of Operations and became involved in animal sheltering after years of volunteering as a grant writer for local nonprofits in her area.
-She has always been mildly obsessed with animals and was lucky enough to stumble into a career that allowed her to explore that passion.
+Caitlin became involved in animal sheltering after years of volunteering as a grant writer for local nonprofits in her area.
+She has always loved animals and was lucky enough to stumble into a career that allowed her to explore that passion.
 Prior to joining HeARTs Speak, Caitlin was the Assistant Director of Animal Farm Foundation.
-She has found her four-legged soul mate in her dog, Paddy, and hopes to bring to her role what she has learned from him: Endless curiosity, unshakeable optimism, and the tenacity to lead with compassion.
+She has found her four-legged soul mate in her dog, Paddy, and hopes to bring to her role what she has learned from him: endless curiosity, unshakeable optimism, and the tenacity to lead with compassion.

 Director of Communications

-Hannah, an unabashed guinea pig enthusiast, grammar fanatic, and cat video aficionado, is HeARTs Speak’s Director of Communications.
-She weaved her way to the organization via several years in animal rescue management, and this hands-on knowledge works in tandem with past stints at digital marketing agencies to give her an intimate understanding of the HeART Speak mission.
-She fearlessly welcomes the challenge of a character limit, and if she’s not whipping up blog posts and pitching stories, you’ll probably find her sipping Earl Grey tea and wondering what the weather is like today in her homeland of New Zealand.
+Hannah is an unabashed guinea pig enthusiast, grammar fanatic, and painter, who weaved her way to HeARTs Speak via several years in animal rescue management, and a stint in digital marketing.
+She fearlessly welcomes the challenge of a character limit, and if she’s not whipping up blog posts or pitching stories, you’ll probably find her sipping Earl Grey tea and wondering what the weather is like today in her homeland of New Zealand.

-As our master of all things membership, Diana is the friendly face most of members meet first.
+As HeARTs Speak’s master of all things membership, Diana is the friendly face most of members meet first.
 She’s also an accomplished pet photographer, running her own boutique pet photography business in her home state of Alabama, Pet Pawtography.
-Perhaps most importantly, however, Diana believes chips and salsa are underrated as a main dish, and that’s a philosophy we can all get behind.
+Perhaps most importantly, however, Diana believes chips and salsa are underrated as a main dish.

 Rebekah is a storytelling artist.
 She can’t remember a single time in her life when she wasn’t surrounded by animals… or a time when she wasn’t in the middle of making something.
 Writing, crafting, photography, and voiceover are just some of the things you’ll find her obsessing over, whether she’s working or playing.
 No matter what medium she’s immersed in, though, she always has time for belly rubs and snuggling her soulmutt, Gracie Lou.